Deep Brain Stimulation (DBS) for Movement Disorders

 Abbott (St. Jude Medical)

 This DBS system also has segmented leads that allow the ability to steer the electrical activity towards a desired anatomic target to maximize the therapeutic benefit and reduce potential side effects.
 They offer only a non-rechargeable battery.
 Patients are given a patient programmer, which they can use to adjust their settings within a pre-set range.
+The unique Neurosphere Virtual Clinic system may allow for telemedicine programming without trips to see the neurologist as well.
 This system is MRI compatible with 1.5 T.

 Dr. Faraji performing DBS surgery with the ROSA stereotactic robot system.
 The robotic arm aligns to pre-set trajectories to improve accuracy for brain mapping and for DBS electrode placement.
 Dr. Faraji was the primary author on the publication describing surgical technique, workflow optimization, and outcomes.
 ROSA DBS surgery is being adopted nationally and internationally following this publication.